denisvasilik/rust-cortex-a/README.md

 # About the hardware

-I use the [Arty-Z7-20] evaluation board from [Digitlent].
+I use the [Arty Z7] evaluation board from [Digilent].
 Here are some links to their reference manuals:

 * [Arty Z7]
 * [Arty Z7 Reference Manual]